About the K12 Program

 Required training in Responsible Conduct of Research includes:

-• Duke Center for Bioethics: All scholars will be required to participate in at least eight hours of instruction through the Duke Center for Bioethics.
-The Center offers an annual case-based didactic and workshop program, in which issues such as conflict of interest, privacy, data safety, authorship, and research integrity are discussed.
-This is a five-week program that meets once a week for 1 hour 45 minutes, first in a common lecture, followed by smaller seminar groups.
-An equivalent course taken within the last five years may fulfill this requirement.
-Scholars must submit documentation of completed equivalent course for approval.
+• Duke Office of Scientific Integrity (DOSI): All scholars will be required to participate in the five-session workshop series in the Responsible Conduct of Research.
+This NIH RCR training requirement must be taken at every career stage and at least once every four years.
+This training comprises an annual case-based didactic and workshop program, in which issues such as ethical concerns and underlying challenges in research, mentorship, conflicts of interest, and the application of AI in research integrity are discussed.
+It is a five-week program that meets once a week for 1 hour 45 minutes, first in a common lecture, followed by small group discussions.
+Scholars must submit documentation of a completed equivalent course for approval.

 • Collaborative Institutional Training Initiative (CITI): Scholars conducting human research will be required to complete six biomedical CITI modules.